varana2001/NYPD_Project/README.md

 # NYPD Arrest Data Pipeline & Dashboard

-A data engineering and analytics project to ingest, model, and visualize NYPD Arrest Year-to-Date data using Azure Data Factory, Snowflake, Alteryx, Tableau, and Power BI.
-The project aims to provide insights into crime trends across New York City by location, time, crime type, and demographics.
+A data engineering and analytics project to ingest, model and visualize NYPD Arrest Year-to-Date data using Azure Data Factory, Snowflake, Alteryx, Tableau and Power BI.
+The project aims to provide insights into crime trends across New York City by location, time, crime type and demographics.

 ## 🚀 Project Objectives

 - Build a dimensional model for arrest analysis
 - Design a robust ETL pipeline from raw CSV to Snowflake
-- Visualize patterns in crime types, demographics, and boroughs using dashboards
+- Visualize patterns in crime types, demographics and boroughs using dashboards

 ## 📊 Tools & Technologies